 - Check if you need a UK licence or certificate to export your goods

 - Check the duties, rules and restrictions for your goods in the destination country

-The rules for trading with some countries outside the EU might change after Brexit.
+The rules for trading with some countries outside the EU might change from 1 January 2021.